equinor/procosys-bus-sender-worker-service/doc/architecture/decisions/0002-dapper-as-orm.md

 ## Context

-We are moving from queries returning a finnished json string, to a query that should map to typed objects to then be serialized.
+We are moving from queries returning a finished json string, to a query that should map to typed objects to then be serialized.

 ## Decision